doubleblindssw23/Diff-TTSG/README.md

   </tbody>
 </table>

-> "Eventually got to a point where I was like okay I need to stop doing this sort of stuff Like it just doesn't make any sense as to why because I was getting hurt like there was times where like, I was like tearing muscles and I never broke a bone which I'm pretty proud of."
+> Eventually got to a point where I was like okay I need to stop doing this sort of stuff Like it just doesn't make any sense as to why because I was getting hurt like there was times where like, I was like tearing muscles and I never broke a bone which I'm pretty proud of.
 <table class="tg">
   <thead>
     <tr>